 13. Estimate the total costs/total new costs (incremental increases in expenditures) that will be necessary for the next seven years as a result of the new program.
 Be as specific as possible.

+Costs to support graduate students (tuition and salary), and to conduct research projects associated with the new program will be originated from research grants from graduate faculty, as discussed in the previous section.
+The costs associated with program administration (i.e. program assistant), and graduate student space (i.e. offices) are described below: